tomdot-dev/smoothies/README.md

 - It differs with the above one as the taste of pineapple is much more mellow/subdued, but nonetheless present
 - Amazingly delicious (immediately and frozen), by a lot, and second place in terms of taste after the watermelon one

+### Pineapple Blueberry

+Using the base recipe without any additional fruit, add:
+- 150g mango
+- 6oz milk

+Note: Pineapple taste is still present; you'd probably need 200-250g of them to mellow the pineapple taste as much as the mango

-## Carrot, Pineapple, Mango, and Passion fruit
+### Pineapple, Carrot, Mango, and Passion fruit

-- 250g banana
+Using the base recipe without any additional fruit, add:
 - 60g carrots
 - 40g pineapple
 - 30g mango